Moe520/NetnationInvoice/README.md

 Any modern python interpreter can be used (3.0 or higher)

+## Sample outputs

+If you want to see the results instead of running the program (or if the program fails due to unforseen circumstances), there is a copy of the outputs in the "Sample Outputs Folder".

 ## Instructions
 1. Clone the repo onto your machine  ( git clone https://github.com/Moe520/UsageTranslator.git )
 2. Put the CSV to be processed at the root of the package (same level as process_csv.py)